AdobeDocs/pass.en/help/authentication/user-guide-tve-dashboard/tve-dashboard-channels.md

 ### Custom Schemes {#custom-schemes}

 This tab displays a list of custom schemes.
-For more details related to custom schemes usage, refer to the [iOS/tvOS application registration](/help/authentication/integration-guide-programmers/legacy/sdks/ios-tvos-sdk/iostvos-application-registration.md).
+The custom schemes can be used for the Android and iOS Devices.

 You can make the following changes to custom schemes: